ungoogled-software/ungoogled-chromium/docs/building.md

 ## Rough example

+**NOTE: This example is intended only for users who want to make a custom build.** If you are trying to build for a supported platform, please consult the [repository for your supported platform](platforms.md).

-**NOTE: These are for users who want to make a custom build.** You should already be familiar with the [standard Chromium build process](https://chromium.googlesource.com/chromium/src/+/lkgr/docs/get_the_code.md), and [ungoogled-chromium's design documentation](design.md).
+In order to get a working build from this example, you will need to develop your own build process. **This may be a time-consuming process.** Before continuing, you should be familiar with the [standard Chromium build process](https://chromium.googlesource.com/chromium/src/+/lkgr/docs/get_the_code.md), and [ungoogled-chromium's design documentation](design.md).

 The following example demonstrates a typical build process.
 Please note that these steps alone may not be sufficient to get a working build.